liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

 hat replicate for scalability in terms of the number of requests processed per second (the stateless replicated pattern), as well as scalability for the size of the data (the sharded data pattern). we introduce the scatter/gather pattern, which uses replication for scalability in terms of time.
 Specifi‐ cally, the scatter/gather pattern allows you to achieve parallelism in servicing requests, enabling you to service them significantly faster than you could if you had to service them sequentially.

-However, in con‐ trast to replicated and sharded systems, with scatter/gather requests are simultane‐ ously farmed out to all of the replicas in the system.
+However, in contrast to replicated and sharded systems, with scatter/gather requests are simultaneously farmed out to all of the replicas in the system.
 Each replica does a small amount of processing and then returns a fraction of the result to the root.
 The root server then combines the various partial results together to form a single complete response to the request and then sends this request back out to the client.

  Scatter/gather can be seen as sharding the computation necessary to service the request, rather than sharding the data (although data sharding may be part of it as well).